vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 1
 ```

-This is only *passive* observation of the resolver I/O. You can also introspect status of the queries.
-For example - *"which are answered from cache?"* We can write something along the lines of:
+This is only *passive* observation of the resolver I/O. You can also inspect state of the queries.
+For example to answer question *"which queries in this zone are answered from cache?"* We can write something along the lines of:

 ```lua
 req = kres.request_t(req)